Vendicated/AliucordPlugins/EmojiUtility/README.md

 Adds loads of emoji utilities:

-- New buttons in emoji info modals: [DONE]
+- [X] New buttons in emoji info modals:
-  - Copy emoji url
+  - [X] Copy emoji url
-  - Save emoji
+  - [X] Save emoji
-  - Clone emoji to other servers
+  - [X] Clone emoji to other servers
-- New Commands: [TODO]
+- [X] New Commands:
-  - save: Save all specified emotes, all emotes from the current server or all emotes of all servers you're on
+  - [X] save: Save all specified emotes, all emotes from the current server or all emotes of all servers you're on
-  - clone: Clone all specified emotes or all emotes from the current server to another server
+  - [ ] clone: Clone all specified emotes or all emotes from the current server to another server
-  - wordreact: React with letter emojis matching the specified word / sentence
+  - [ ] wordreact: React with letter emojis matching the specified word / sentence
-- Hide unusable emojis [TODO]
+- [ ] Hide unusable emojis
-- Do not close reaction modal after reacting [DONE but needs toggle]
+- [X] Keep reaction modal open after reacting if reaction button was long pressed